 Anaesthesia is a popular career choice among doctors and is the largest department in most hospitals.
 A recent survey showed that on average, 8% of doctors chose anaesthesia at one and three years after qualification and most were still working in that specialty ten years later.

-Over 6,000 consultants work within anaesthesia and consultants in anaesthesia and intensive care medicine (ICM) make up 15% of the consultant workforce (HSCIC, 2015).
+6,811 consultants work within anaesthesia, 6,303 as consultants in anaesthesia and 508 intensive care medicine.
+2,956 and 666 as medical registrars in England (NHS Digital, 2016).
 Anaesthetists come into contact with two-thirds of all patients admitted to UK hospitals, and they are increasingly being called upon as perioperative physicians.
-Female consultants make up around 30% of the workforce compared with 76% in the healthcare sector overall.
+Female consultants make up around 30% of the workforce compared with 76% in the healthcare sector overall (CfWI, 2015).

 The competition ratio (CR) for anaesthetics (including ACCS Anaesthetics) in 2015 was 2.06 (NHS Specialty Training, 2015)

 Read the Centre for Workforce Intelligence’s in-depth review of the anaesthetics and intensive care medicine workforce (CfWI, 2015).
 CfWI predicts that at current levels of provision, patient demand will outstrip staffing down to 2033.
 (The work of the CfWI does not necessarily reflect the views of the Department of Health.)

 Opportunities exist for locum work, job-sharing and permanent part-time work.

 As a consultant anaesthetist in the NHS, you may also find opportunities to work in the private sector.